cea-hpc/modules/doc/source/modulefile.rst

 *modulefile*.
 A directory in **MODULEPATH** can have an arbitrary number of sub-directories.
 If the user names a *modulefile* to be loaded which is actually a directory, the directory is opened and a search begins for an actual *modulefile*.
-First, **modulecmd.tcl** looks for a file with the name *.modulerc* in the directory.
+First, :file:`modulecmd.tcl` looks for a file with the name :file:`.modulerc` in the directory.
 If this file exists, its contents will be evaluated as if it was a *modulefile* to be loaded.
 You may place **module-version**, **module-alias** and **module-virtual** commands inside this file.

-Additionally, before seeking for *.modulerc* files in the module directory, the global modulerc file and the *.modulerc* file found at the root of the modulepath directory are sourced, too.
+Additionally, before seeking for :file:`.modulerc` files in the module directory, the global modulerc file and the :file:`.modulerc` file found at the root of the modulepath directory are sourced, too.
 If a named version default now exists for the *modulefile* to be loaded, the assigned *modulefile* now will be sourced.
-Otherwise the file *.version* is looked up in the module directory.
+Otherwise the file :file:`.version` is looked up in the module directory.

-If the *.version* file exists, it is opened and interpreted as Tcl code and takes precedence over a *.modulerc* file in the same directory.
-If the Tcl variable **ModulesVersion** is set by the *.version* file, **modulecmd.tcl** will use the name as if it specifies a *modulefile* in this directory.
+If the :file:`.version` file exists, it is opened and interpreted as Tcl code and takes precedence over a :file:`.modulerc` file in the same directory.
+If the Tcl variable **ModulesVersion** is set by the :file:`.version` file, :file:`modulecmd.tcl` will use the name as if it specifies a *modulefile* in this directory.
 This will become the default *modulefile* in this case. **ModulesVersion** cannot refer to a *modulefile* located in a different directory.